• Jewelry Fashion

 Why Are Pearls Knotted?

-One of the reasons to knot pearls is to keep all of them from falling off the strand if it breaks.
 If that happens, the knots will ensure that no more than one or two pearls drop on the floor instead of all at once.

-Knotting is also done for another reason, which is no less important.
 When pearls are strung on a strand, the adjacent ones will touch, and after some time, the rubbing will result in damage to the pearls’ surface.
 To prevent their shell from chipping, pearls are often separated by knots.

 Not all pearls are knotted, though.
 Fake pearls usually don’t have a surface that is as sensitive to pressure and rubbing, and that’s why they don’t need knots.
 Often, low-quality pearls are also not knotted.